Baku Khanate: History

 Following Nader Shah's assassination in 1747, Iran fell into turmoil, especially in the South Caucasus.
 There the Georgians and local khans fought over land.
 The area soon split into multiple semi-autonomous khanates and districts, such as the Baku Khanate.
 A khanate was a type of administrative unit governed by a hereditary or appointed ruler subject to Iranian rule.
 The title of the ruler was either beglarbegi or khan, which was identical to the Ottoman rank of pasha.
 The neighboring khanates were still seen as Iranian dependencies even when the shahs in mainland Iran lacked the power to enforce their rule in the area.
 It was during this period that Mirza Muhammad Khan I became a vassal of Fath-Ali Khan, the khan of the Quba Khanate.
 By 1762, the Zand ruler Karim Khan Zand had established his authority in most of Iran, and was eventually acknowledged by Georgia and the various khans of the South Caucasus as their suzerain.

+Map of the Baku Khanate in 1796.

 The newly crowned Russian emperor Alexander I reinstalled Catherine I's previous generals to their former positions, and also chose to resume her plans for the Caucasus.
 He installed Karl Knorring as the governor of Georgia, and instructed him to offer Russian protection to various khanates (including Baku) that the new shah Fath-Ali Shah had not established his hold over yet.
 This demonstrates that Alexander, unlike his father, sought to conquer the entire area that was situated between the Aras and Kur rivers.
 Russian soldiers were now permanently stationed in Tiflis and were prepared to advance to the banks of the Aras.
 It was crucial to convince the Khan of Baku because his domain included the most important port on the Caspian Sea.
 Control over the region would make it possible for the Russians to send supplies from Astrakhan directly to the Russian soldiers in Georgia.

 The family adopted the name of Badkubeh after relocating to the city of Arak in Iran, whereas a different segment of the family that stayed and worked with the Russians adopted the name Bakikhanov.